markwest1972/johnny_five_intro/exercises/02_simple_led_blink.md

 #### Step 2 : Install Johnny-Five ####

 The Node.js installation from exercise one includes the npm package manager.
-This can be used to download and install node modules both globally (for all Node processes on your PC) or locally (for specific Node applications).
+This can be used to download and install node modules both globally (for all Node.js processes on your PC) or locally (for specific Node.js applications).

 To install Johnny-Five:
  1. Create a directory for all your Johnny-Five examples.
 We'll call this your *johnny-five-intro root directory* from now on.